corail-research/SeaPearl.jl/docs/src/CP/performance_test.md

 Some tips to implement a model in MiniZinc and SeaPearl with similar behavior:
 * In MiniZinc use these arguments for the search: `first_fail`, `indomain_max`, `complete`.
 * In SeaPearl use these arguments for the search: `MinDomainVariableSelection`, `BasicHeuristic`, `DFSearch` (by default).
-* `first_fail` and `MinDomainVariableSelection` do not have the same behavior in the tie (many variables with the same minimum domain). `first_fail` uses the input order for tie-breaker.
+* `first_fail` and `MinDomainVariableSelection` do not have the same behavior in the tie (many variables having the domain with the same minimum size). `first_fail` uses the input order for tie-breaker.
 Therefore, one option is to change `MinDomainVariableSelection` to have the same behavior (e.g. use a counter for the `id` of the variables and add a lexicographical tie-breaker in `MinDomainVariableSelection`).
 * Check the number of explored nodes in both models.
 One should have similar values for each instance.
 One can check this information in SeaPearl thanks to `model.statistics.numberOfNodes` and in MiniZinc by checking the output solving statistics checkbox in the configuration editor menu.